black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 2
 You need to access more elements with the getElementById() method.
 This time you need the close-task-form-btn, add-or-update-task-btn, and cancel-btn elements.
 Save them in the variables closeTaskFormBtn, addOrUpdateTaskBtn, and cancelBtn.

+# Step 3
+Next, access the discard-btn, tasks-container, and title-input elements using the getElementById() method.
+Save them in variables named discardBtn, tasksContainer, and titleInput, respectively.